rezaho/NetworkTour-of-DataScience/README.md

 If the user wants the playlist generated to have a specific lenght, he/she should adjust the variable "cutoff" in the network X method all_simple_paths.
 The playlist generated will have a maximum lenght of cutoff+1.
 Be aware that for comptational time reasons, cutoff should not be too much bigger (+3 max) than the shortest path lenght (otherwise to many paths are generated).

+3. Lambda factor

-3. Lambda factor: This factor can be adjusted depending on how much the user wants the songs in the playlist to take into account his taste.
+This factor can be adjusted depending on how much the user wants the songs in the playlist to take into account his taste.